holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_bmtron/lesson_plan.md

     - What did we do last class?
         - What is the game loop?
         - What are the parts of the game loop?
-        - What is the difference between the drawing and the games?
+        - What is the difference between drawing shapes and the games?
             - infinite loop
             - No user input
 - Let's see if you can figure out how one of my simple "games" works
+    - Show `drawing_game_skeleton.sb3`
-    - Show `drawing_game_skeleton.sb3` and see if can figure out each part of gameloop
+    - See if can recreate each part of gameloop as a class
         - if/else for pen down
         - Change color constantly
     - Quickly turn it into four sprite drawing game by altering x, y multipliers